-On April 14, 2022, the Company acquired all the shares of Marketing Impact for \$10.0 million plus up to an additional \$1.5 million contingent on Marketing Impact achieving certain earnings targets over the next three years.
+On April 14, 2022, the Company acquired all the shares of Marketing Impact.
 Marketing Impact, which is in the Greater Toronto Area, designs, manufactures, and distributes a comprehensive range of merchandising products, systems and solutions for retail customers including grocery stores, convenience stores, and pharmacies.
-It also designs and manufactures displays for consumer-packaged goods for use within those same channels.
-Marketing Impact has a strong reputation for customer service, responsiveness, and innovation amongst its robust list of blue-chip, welldiversified retail customers across North America.
-Its design team is a leading innovator of merchandising systems and consumer-packaged goods displays which is evidenced by the more than 15 patents issued or pending in Marketing Impact's portfolio.
+It also designs and manufactures displays for consumer-packaged goods customers for use within those same channels.
+Marketing Impact has a strong reputation for customer service, responsiveness, and innovation amongst its robust list of blue-chip, well-diversified retail customers across North America.
+Its design team is a leading innovator of merchandising systems and consumer-packaged goods displays as evidenced by the more than 15 patents issued or pending in Marketing Impact's portfolio.